 You should not further stigmatize mental health issues, but talk about them in open detail.
 Admit your own shortcomings as well, even if you just feel a little gloomy on a Sunday afternoon, by acting like you never have such moments you might be setting unrealistic expectations.

-Offer mental health related workplace benefits, like paid therapy, nature retreats, sport activities and other experiences that are proven by research to improve mental wellbeing.
+Offer mental health-related workplace benefits, like paid therapy, nature retreats, sports activities, and other experiences that are proven by research to improve mental well-being.
 Cooperate with therapists if you have to and tailor your benefits to your specific employee demographic.

 Friend of a friend